To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Syntax

-Encoding: Input a: A transforms back to i: I
+Transforms the input a: A back to i: I

 Optional Fields as Options

-This approach allows you to explicitly manage whether a field is present or not, rather than relying on undefined or null.
+When working with optional fields, you may want to handle them as Option types.
+This approach allows you to explicitly manage the presence or absence of a field rather than relying on undefined or null.

 Basic Optional with Option Type

-You can configure a schema to handle optional fields as Option types, where missing or undefined values are converted to Option.none() and present values are wrapped in Option.some().
+You can configure a schema to treat optional fields as Option types, where missing or undefined values are converted to Option.none() and existing values are wrapped in Option.some().

 Syntax